re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * antennas (what would be good for our application)
 * Bounce back to LoRa every so often

+* Send/recieve messages using UBX via the Arduino

 * Lora test
     * Go to Cootes